jvde-github/AIS-catcher/README.md

 ```
 Do not use spaces in the comma separated message type list.
 Filtering will only take effect with the filter switched to ``ON`` (default ``OFF``) and the filter needs to be defined per ``-u`` switch (or ``-H`` and ``-o``).

+And some smaller updates:
+- Addition of country field to JSON output (mapped from MMSI code), switch on with ``-M M``.
+- Addition of option ``-gr BLOCK_COUNT`` for RTL-SDR to increase size of buffer.

 ## Portable travel version for Android available [here](https://github.com/jvde-github/AIS-catcher-for-Android).